ademibowale/calculator-machine-/README.md

 # Awesome Math Magicians App

->Math magicians is a website for all fans of mathematics.
+>Awesome Math magicians is a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to make simple calculations, App also display random math-related quote..

 ## Built With